jwardwell7077/charlie-reporting/README.md

 Historic microservice code has been pruned (kept in prior Git history).
 Documentation & configuration files remain for reference/value.

+See also: docs/e2e-quickstart.md for a step-by-step end-to-end demo using VS Code tasks.

 ## Current Core

 ```text